Wage theft

 Wage theft is the failing to pay wages or provide employee benefits owed to an employee by contract or law.
-It can be conducted by employers in various ways, among them failing to pay overtime; violating minimum-wage laws; the misclassification of employees as independent contractors, illegal deductions in pay; forcing employees to work "off the clock", not paying annual leave or holiday entitlements, or simply not paying an employee at all.
+It can be conducted by employers in various ways, among them are failing to pay overtime; violating minimum-wage laws; the misclassification of employees as independent contractors; illegal deductions in pay; forcing employees to work "off the clock"; not paying annual leave or holiday entitlements; or simply not paying an employee at all.

 Wage theft in the United States

-According to some studies, wage theft is common in the United States, particularly against low wage workers, including legal citizens to undocumented immigrants.
+According to some studies, wage theft is common in the United States, particularly against low wage workers, including citizens and undocumented immigrants.
 The Economic Policy Institute reported in 2014 that survey evidence suggests wage theft costs US workers billions of dollars a year.
 Some rights violated by wage theft have been guaranteed to workers in the United States in the 1938 Fair Labor Standards Act (FLSA).

 In 2019, the U.S. Department of Labor cited about 8,500 employers for taking about $287 million from workers, but they rarely punish repeat offenders, which "perpetuates income inequality, hitting lowest-paid workers hardest."
+A 2023 study showed that a significant amount of wage theft goes unreported because employees may not fully understand what constitutes wage theft, or they fear reprisals.